terralang/terra/api.md

         return [luaexpr],4
     end

 `[luaexpr]` is a single-expression escape. `luaexpr` is a single Lua expression that is evaluated to a Lua value when the function is _defined_.
-The resulting Lua expression is converted to a Terra object using the compilation-time compilation-time conversion [rules](#converting_between_lua_values_and_terra_values).
+The resulting Lua expression is converted to a Terra object using the compilation-time conversion [rules](#converting_between_lua_values_and_terra_values).
 If the conversion results in a list of Terra values, it is truncated to a single value.

 ---
     terra foo()